decentralized-identity/didcomm-messaging/connections.md

 * The `label` attribute provides a suggested label for the DID being exchanged.
 This allows the user to tell multiple exchange requests apart.
 This is not a trusted attribute.
 * The `connection` attribute contains the `did` and `did_doc` attributes.
 This format maintains consistency with the Response message where this attribute is signed.
 * The `did` indicates the DID being exchanged.
-* The `did_doc~attach`  attachment is required when `did` contains a peer did. contains the DID Doc associated with the DID.
-If the DID method for the presented DID is not a peer method and the DID Doc is resolvable on a ledger, the `did_doc` attribute is optional.
-The attachment must include a signature

 ##### Correlating requests to invitations